Top 10 Foods to Heal Leaky Gut

 I use ACV in water (1-2 tbsps in 8oz of water) and on foods, particularly meat and vegetable dishes.
 The acids in the ACV help to pre-digest the meat and veggies, which reduces stress on the digestive system.
 It also improves the production and flow of digestive juices such as stomach acid, bile and pancreatic enzymes (7).

 Goal: Use 3-4 tbsps of ACV daily in water and on foods.
+Always get this raw, with the mother in tact.
+I like Bragg’s brand.

 Grass-fed butter and ghee are loaded with powerful gut supportive nutrients including a large amount of fat soluble vitamin A, D, E and K2.
 They also have omega 3 fatty acids and a small chain fat called butyric acid that helps feed intestinal cells and reduces gut and whole body inflammation.